Remembrance Sunday

 Remembrance Sunday is one of the most solemn services in the church’s year as we gather, along with others across the country, to pay tribute to those who lost their lives fighting for their country in a tradition that began over a century ago in 1919.

-The service will include a liturgical performance of Fauré’s Requiem Mass sung by St Bride’s Choir and accompanied by the St Bride’s Orchestra, which begins with the Pie Jesu from the mass whilst commemorative wreaths are laid on the altar steps.
+The service will include a liturgical performance of Fauré’s Requiem Mass sung by St Bride’s Choir – accompanied by the St Bride’s Orchestra – and begins with the Pie Jesu from the Mass whilst commemorative wreaths are laid on the altar steps.

 Gabriel Fauré’s Requiem was first performed at the church of the Madeleine in Paris in 1888, and was composed for a liturgical performance in a very similar context to our Remembrance service.